BG Pathum United F.C.: Takeover of "Krung Thai Bank" and first year in the top flight (2009)

-In January 2009, Krung Thai Bank Football Club, the club from Thailand Premier League announced the dissolution of the team due to not being able to comply with the conditions specified by AFC regarding registration as a juristic person.
-According to that Bangkok Glass Club from Football B(ข) Cup took over Krung Thai Bank Football Club which participated in Thai Premier League instead of the Krung Thai Bank Football Club that disbanded.
-They had to use temporary field by renting the Chalermphrakiat Khlong 6 stadium to renovate the Leo Stadium.
-In the first year of the competition, Bangkok Glass Football Club did a great job by finishing the second runner up in Thai Premier League 2009.
-As for the football team, which the employees and the management team have established in 1999, still participated in the competition under the name of Rangsit Football Club.
+In January 2009, Krung Thai Bank, a club from the Thailand Premier League, announced its dissolution after failing to meet the Asian Football Confederation (AFC) requirement to register as a juristic entity.
+As a result, Bangkok Glass, then competing in the Football B (Khor B) Royal Cup, took over the league position and assets of Krung Thai Bank and entered the Thai Premier League in its place.

+During this transition period, Bangkok Glass temporarily used Queen Sirikit's 60th Anniversary Stadium as their home ground while the club home ground, the Leo Stadium was undergoing renovation.
+In their debut top-flight season in the 2009 season, the club performed strongly, finishing third in the Thai Premier League.
+Meanwhile, the original team formed by the company’s employees and management in 1999 continued to compete separately under the name Rangsit.

-The club's growth
+The club's growth (2010–2016)

-In 2010, Bangkok Glass Football Club was highly popular and Leo Stadium was completed after a major renovation, they returned to play on this field again after updating for almost 1 year. in January, Bangkok Glass Football Club sent the team to compete in the Queen's Cup and won the championship by defeating Police United 4–1.
-In that same year, they sent the team to compete in Singapore Cup, in the second year, they succeed by winning one more cup in Singapore Cup 2010.
+In 2010, Bangkok Glass was highly popular and Leo Stadium was completed after a major renovation, they returned to play on this field again after updating for almost 1 year. in January, Bangkok Glass sent the team to compete in the Queen's Cup and won the championship by defeating Police United 4–1.
+In that same year, they sent the team to compete in Singapore Cup, in the second year, they succeed by winning the 2010 Singapore Cup.